-- " Are chosen according to age, weight, expected adverse effects, efficacy and prior antiretroviral exposure. - " Adjust the dosage of ART according to weight, during follow up visits. - " Do not change regimens or move to 2nd line therapy without clear guidance from a practitioner experienced in child ARV medicine, as unnecessary loss of effective regimens can shorten life expectancy.
+- " Are chosen according to age, weight, expected adverse effects, efficacy and prior antiretroviral exposure. - " Adjust the dosage of ART according to weight, during follow up visits. - " Do not change regimens or move to 2nd line therapy without clear guidance from a paediatric expert, as unnecessary loss of effective regimens can shorten life expectancy.
 Adherence problems need to be addressed thoroughly before switching to a 2nd or 3rd line regimen. - " Single medicine substitutions may only be made when medicine-specific adverse effects are encountered, on condition that virological suppression is documented and the matter is discussed with a practitioner experienced in child ARV medicine.